dxos/dxos/docs/docs/legacy/guide/tutorial/create-frame.md

 ### Create Tasks

 Next we want to make our text field useful and add some tasks.
 The most important piece here is the `useFrameContext` hook.
-The frame context makes available an ECHO party and item to the frame, the item provided is the specific item relevant to our frame.
+The frame context makes available an ECHO space and item to the frame, the item provided is the specific item relevant to our frame.

-We'll need both the party and item in order for the frame to operate properly so if either are missing we won't render anything for now.
+We'll need both the space and item in order for the frame to operate properly so if either are missing we won't render anything for now.

 There's also one other piece of state we need and that will be used to manage the new task input.
 With that in place we just need to go about creating tasks.

-The last piece is an event handler which will create a new item in the party.
+The last piece is an event handler which will create a new item in the space.
 The aside from using a different type, the only difference between this and the root item is that this item references the root item as it's parent.

 ```tsx
 import { ObjectModel } from '@dxos/object-model';